 Add to your Christmas Spread!

-How long does ham keep in the fridge?
+How long does glazed ham keep in the fridge?

-Ham lasts 3-5 days in the fridge.
+Ham lasts 3-5 days in the fridge after it has been glazed.
 However, you can freeze leftover ham (and the ham bone) to use in soups, sandwiches and casseroles.

 How to freeze leftover ham